 Other options are available from your GP, so speak to them if neither of these seem suitable.

 READ MORE: The 20 Most Popular Sex Toys for Couples

-To help you feel even more prepared for your wedding day, we’ve rounded up a guide to some of the essentials (and non-essentials) you may want to include in a bridal emergency kit for the day.
+To help you feel even more prepared for your wedding day, put together a guide of the best products to help you get a good night's sleep before your wedding.